sagar-mahurkar/week_5_graded/README.md

-# Graded Assignment 4
+# Graded Assignment 5

 ### Assignment Objectives

-- Setup IRIS homework pipeline into a GitHub repository with two branches dev and main
+Integrate MLFlow into the homework pipeline by Introducing hyper parameter tuning as part of training loop

-- create evaluation and data validation unit tests using pytest or unittest
+- Log Experiment parameters, eval metrics and models utilizing MLFlow

-- for evaluation and testing, configure the Continuous Integration (CI) with GitHub Actions to fetch the model and data needed for evaluation from DVC configured in Week-3
+- demonstrate comparing two experiments using Metric Visualization in MLFlow portal

-- push inclusion of pytest code changes to dev branch and raise Pull Request to main branch
+- remove existing model logging dependency from DVC

-- Every branch should have its own CI on push or PR merge
+- modify evaluation pipeline to fetch and utilize latest/best model from MLFlow model registry

-- Run a sanity test using GitHub actions printing a report as a comment using cml.
+- (Optional) modify CI to fetch and utilize latest/best model from MLFlow model registry to run sanity checks.